 Illustration of the birth of Julius Caesar from a 14th century illuminated manuscript called Les anciennes hystoires rommaines.

-The conviction that Caesar came into the world as a result of the so-called “Caesarean section” is wrong and has been duplicated for a long time.
-Such story has created in eg. by Pliny the Elder.
-However, the fact that his mother – Aurelia Cotta died in 54 BCE, while in ancient Rome, the law allowed Caesarean section to be carried out only on a dead woman who was pregnant.
+The belief that Caesar was born as a result of the so-called “caesarean section” is flawed and has been duplicated for a long time.
+Pliny the Elder states1 that this is how the future dictator was to be born.
+However, this is contradicted by the fact that his mother – Aurelia Cotta, died only in 54 BCE, while in ancient Rome the law allowed to perform a caesarean section only on a deceased pregnant woman2.

 Support IMPERIUM ROMANUM!